clarinsi/TEI-schema/README.md

 # TEI schema for [CLARIN.SI](http://www.clarin.si/)

-The preferred TEI schema for corpora deposited in the [CLARIN.SI repository](https://www.clarin.si/repository/xmlui/).
+The preferred TEI schema for corpora (and dictionaries) deposited in the [CLARIN.SI repository](https://www.clarin.si/repository/xmlui/).

 * top directory contains the TEI ODD schema and example XML file